Tuition costs to study at Webster University Geneva

 Combined Award Packages

 Students who earn Academic Scholarships may also combine financial aid awards.
 For Geneva-based funding, the maximum of combined awards from the Geneva campus is capped at about 30% of the annual full-time tuition.
-Note: United States citizens and US Green Card holders may also be eligible for other forms of financial assistance from the U.S. Government (such as Pell Grants or Student Loans — see other special programs).
+Note: United States citizens and U.S. Green Card holders may also be eligible for other forms of financial assistance from the U.S. Government (such as Pell Grants or Student Loans — see other special programs).

 These grants are awarded in the form of a scholarship on the basis of demonstrated financial need of the student's family.
-There is a separate Financial Aid form for Webster University Geneva campus, available to those who have earned admission for a particular start date.
+There is a separate Financial Aid form for Webster Geneva Campus campus, available to those who have earned admission for a particular start date.

 The Financial Aid form requests basic family income information, as well as supporting documents.
-Eligibility is determined based on the family’s financial ability to fund educational costs, and can range from about 20% of the annual full-time tuition up to 30% of tuition, and are renewable each year of the student's enrollment, with some limited conditions.
+Eligibility is determined based on the family’s financial ability to fund educational costs, and can range up to 30% of tuition, and are renewable each year of the student's enrollment, with some limited conditions.

 U.S. Federal Aid Programs

 As an accredited U.S.-based University, American citizens can use their FAFSA eligibility for small PELL Grants, Student Loans, and Family Loan programs.
 FAFSA applications are processed by our St. Louis campus, and in coordination with registration to Geneva-based courses, funds are disbursed through the university to the student's account at Webster in Switzerland.
-Learn more about the forms and procedures through our U.S. Financial Aid office on the Main Campus.
+Learn more about the forms and procedures through our U.S. Financial Aid office on the main campus.

 Webster Family Legacy Scholarship

-Webster University Geneva offers this one-time-only CHF 2,000 award to new incoming students that have a sibling (brother or sister) currently enrolled in Webster Geneva.
+Webster Geneva Campus offers this one-time-only CHF 2,000 award to new incoming students that have a sibling (brother or sister) currently enrolled in Webster Geneva.
 This award is credited towards the new student's tuition for the first semester of enrollment.

 Webster Second Generation Legacy Scholarship

-Webster University Geneva offers a CHF 2,000 yearly tuition (CHF 1,000 per semester) reduction for the direct descendants or dependent sons and/or daughters of Webster University alumni.
+Webster Geneva Campus offers a CHF 2,000 yearly tuition (CHF 1,000 per semester) reduction for the direct descendants or dependent sons and/or daughters of Webster University alumni.
 The “Second Generation Legacy Scholarship” can be applied during the duration of a bachelor’s degree education, a maximum of four years.

 How to Apply for Financial Aid

-After earning admission, students and their families can request to apply for financial aid (need-based financial support) through a separate Webster University Geneva financial aid application form.
+After earning admission, students and their families can request to apply for financial aid (need-based financial support) through a separate Webster Geneva Campus financial aid application form.
 It is recommended to apply soon after earning admission, as these grants are awarded on a rolling basis while funding is available.
 Students who are offered admission are given access to a "Welcome" website with further details and directions on how to apply.

-- All families of bachelor's degree students can submit a financial aid "need-based" application for funding support from Webster.
+• All families of bachelor's degree students can submit a financial aid "need-based" application for funding support from Webster.
 This application will require some additional documentation from the family regarding annual income, assets, and special family circumstances to determine eligibility for partial funding.

-- All master's degree students can also submit a need-based financial aid application, with supplemental personal/family details for consideration of need-based awards.
+• All master's degree students can also submit a need-based financial aid application, with supplemental personal/family details for consideration of need-based awards.

 May 1 is considered the priority application deadline for first-time bachelor's degree students entering the Fall semester.
 Those who apply for financial aid after this date may be considered if funding is available.
 Beyond May, there is no specific deadline to apply; however, once students begin the academic year, if the family financial circumstances change, they can apply for the subsequent academic year.
 Students/families can also avail themselves of a tuition payment plan (50% paid at the start of the semester and 50% paid by the mid-semester deadline).

-Webster University does not charge a full year of tuition in advance; invoices for both bachelor's and master's programs are issued semester-by-semester (term-by-term), each time they choose to register for the next session.
+Webster does not charge a full year of tuition in advance; invoices for both bachelor's and master's programs are issued semester-by-semester (term-by-term), each time they choose to register for the next session.

 Be sure to review our Scholarships and Aid Financial section in the respective bachelor's or master's admissions pages for further details.